FoalTS/foal/docs/versioned_docs/version-1.x/utilities/templating.md

+---
-# Templates - Server-Side Rendering
+title: Templates - Server-Side Rendering
+sidebar_label: Templates (SSR)
+---

 Regular Web Applications rely on _templates_ to dynamically generate HTML pages on the server.
 These templates are text files that contain static content as well as a special syntax describing how the data should be inserted dynamically.
 During an HTTP request, the application loads and renders the template using the given contextual data and sends back the page to the client.